Exact confidence intervals and hypothesis tests for parameters of discrete distributions: Continuity and bimonotonicity

 \end{proposition}

-For any given $P_\theta$, we can evaluate numerically whether the bimonotonicity condition \eqref{bimcond} is violated for a pair $(\theta_0,x)$.
+For any given $P_\theta$, we can evaluate numerically whether the bimonotonicity condition \eqref{bimcond} is violated for a pair $(\theta _0,x)$.
 We have not been able to find a strictly two-sided test that passes \eqref{bimcond} for any $x$.
-Proposition \ref{proposition1} is illustrated in the Poisson and binomial settings in Figures \ref{fig1}-\ref{fig2}.
-When $x=2$ from a Poisson random variable has been observed, the p-value functions of the Sterne and Blaker tests are non-bimonotone for the first time when $\theta=3$.
+Proposition~\ref{proposition1} is illustrated in the Poisson and binomial settings in Figures~\ref{fig1}--\ref{fig2}.
+When $x=2$ from a Poisson random variable has been observed, the $p$-value functions of the Sterne and Blaker tests are non-bimonotone for the first time when $\theta=3$.
 For the likelihood ratio test, the first occurrence is at $\theta=1$ and for the score test the first occurrence is at $\theta=\sqrt{12}$.

 A consequence of $\lambda(\theta,x)$ lacking bimonotonicity is that the confidence ``interval'' $\{\theta: \lambda(\theta,x)>\alpha\}$ may contain holes, and therefore not be an interval at all.
-The common remedy for this is to redefine the intervals as the convex hull of $\{\theta: \lambda(\theta,x)>\alpha\}$, as we did in Definition \ref{def3}.
-This does not change the infimum or supremum of the set, and does therefore not affect nestedness or continuity of the bounds. {Similarly, \citet{fay10a} proposed handling the problem of non-bimonotone p-value functions by redefining the p-values using the convex hull of $\{\theta: \lambda(\theta,x)>\alpha\}$.
-The redefined p-values are constant where they previously were non-monotone.
-By Proposition \ref {propbim}, the bounds of the corresponding intervals are however still discontinuous in $\alpha$.}
+The common remedy for this is to redefine the intervals as the convex hull of $\{ \theta: \lambda(\theta,x)>\alpha\}$, as we did in Definition~\ref{def3}.
+This does not change the infimum or supremum of the set, and does therefore not affect nestedness or continuity of the bounds. {Similarly, Fay \cite{fay10a} proposed handling the problem of non-bimonotone $p$-value functions by redefining the $p$-values using the convex hull of $\{\theta: \lambda(\theta,x)>\alpha\}$.
+The redefined $p$-values are constant where they previously were non-monotone.
+By Proposition~\ref{propbim}, the bounds of the corresponding intervals are however still discontinuous in $\alpha$.}

-For the binomial and negative binomial distributions the left-hand side of (\ref{Heq}) is a polynomial of order $k_1(\theta_0,x)-k_2(\theta_0,x)-1$.
+For the binomial and negative binomial distributions, the left-hand side of (\ref{Heq}) is a polynomial of order $k_1(\theta_0,x)-k_2(\theta _0,x)-1$.
 For the Poisson distribution, it is straightforward to find a general solution to (\ref{Heq}), which yields the following proposition, the proof of which is omitted.